aarnphm/aarnphm.github.io/content/thoughts/writing.md

 > The thing I like about writing is that it’s quite literally *thinking*—a way for me access my own interiority and construct something from it.
 What I write is all mine, it’s a living thing, it’s an extension of me that wanders out into the world.
 It is desire turned inwards instead of outwards, focused instead of displaced.
 It’s a way to access self-knowledge and self-respect.
 (Ava on [how to avoid half-heartedness](https://www.avabear.xyz/p/how-to-avoid-half-heartedness))

-The modality of text essentially creates a universal interface that allows individuals from diverse backgrounds and contexts to form intricate networks of thoughts.
+The modality of [[thoughts/Language#as representation.|text]] essentially creates a universal interface that allows individuals from diverse backgrounds and contexts to form intricate networks of thoughts.

 > What I am doing right now, writing this essay, is, technically, **a linear walk through the [[thoughts/Networked Thoughts|network]] of my ideas**.
 That is what writing is: turning a net into a line.
 But it is also very concretely what I do, since I have _externalised_ my ideas in [a note-taking system](https://obsidian.md/) where the thoughts are linked with [[thoughts/Hypertext|hyperlinks]] (Henrik Karlsson, [Reader-generated Essay](https://www.lesswrong.com/posts/ZtMsyMP5F7zzP8Gvc/reader-generated-essays))